 During the planning and design process, the committee working on the project is seeking input from the community.
 Please take a few moments and share your ideas in the short survey (click here) that will be given to the professional consultant for consideration.
 Help us share our past and tell our story for years to come.

-Our museum is temporarily closed during the construction of City Hall.
-After construction the historical items will be housed in City Hall in a great space designated specifically for the museum.
-The museum will be displaced until approximately 2018.
+Our museum is temporarily closed during its design phase.
+After completion the historical items will be housed in City Hall in a great space designated specifically for the museum.
+The museum will be displaced until approximately late 2019.
 We apologize for any inconvenience.

 We have great collection of historical photos.
 Through the years the museum has acquired photos of the old logging camps, BCG&A Railroad, W.H.
 White Lumber Mills, and much more.

 This kitchen area displays an old wood burning cook stove, utensils, cookware and a table setting of dishes.
 Complete with the spice canisters, recipes books, and a butter churn, this kitchen might be typical of one used by the early settlers of Boyne City.
 Notice the attention to detail in the dresses, quilts, material and wallpaper samples from the late 1800's.

 Browse through countless old newspapers and historical books written by local residents.